-Helene Hadsell is the legendary contest queen, who has probably won more valuable prizes than anybody else.
-Not by chance or mere luck, but consciously creating every winning event she had.
+Helene Hadsell was the legendary contest queen, who has probably won more valuable prizes than anybody else.
+Not by chance or mere luck, but consciously creating every winning event she had!
 The prizes include numerous home appliances, bicycles, cameras, furniture, trips in first class, money, and even a big 4,300-square foot house in Irving, Texas.

-Everything started, when in 1958 she read a book called "The Power of Positive Thinking" by Dr. Norman Vincent Peal.
-Finished reading that book she understood she could get everything she wanted.
+Everything started, when in 1958 she read a book about positive thinking.
+Finished reading the book she understood she could get everything she wanted.
 Exited by that prospect, he asked her husband who sat nearby and read a newspaper, what would he like to have.

 At first, it was quite hard for Helene to write anything, as she herself didn't drink Coke at all.
 But visualizing her husband on a boat with the motor, she finally came upon this: "I'm a lone-wolf fisherman, and Cokes are my silent partners.
 They contribute no yakaty-yak, only enjoyment when called upon."

 Helene Hadsell has never made a secret of how she won the prizes.
 She has lectured around the world, telling how she succeeded.
-Already in 1971 she published a book, called "Contesting: The Name It and Claim It Game : Wineuvers for Wishcraft",where she shared with everyone how to make it all happen.
+Already in 1971 she published a book about contesting, where she shared with everyone how to make it all happen.